liling10822/DSCI560/README.md

 Three Script.ipynb is a jupyter notebook which works for invoking above 3 files in one notebook and generating the distributions and linear plot of initial, intermediate and final results.

- ## How to create a virtual environment for the GitHub project
+ ## How to create and use a virtual environment for the GitHub project

 1. Install virtualenv package on your computer by running the command line below: